glass-dev/glass/CONTRIBUTING.md

 <!-- prettier-ignore -->
 > [!TIP]
-> Benchmark tests should do minimal assertions on what is returned to
+> Regression tests should do minimal assertions on what is returned to
 > make sure that the function is working as expected.
-The main goal of benchmark
+The main goal of regression
 > tests is to measure the performance of the function, and not to test its
 > correctness.
-In the event that benchmarks are testing for specific values the
+In the event that we testing for specific values the
 > regression workflow may fail due to mismatches in values.
 See
 > [01e6e4c](https://github.com/glass-dev/glass/pull/911/changes/01e6e4c248e96e4683ca651edffa2fd4d845502f)
 > for an example.